alex-1987/mysql-backup/README.md

 > `MAX_NUMBER_OF_FILES=5`
 >

-**test the script**
+**test the script**\
+ login with putty or a other ssh client\
+ make it runnable with chmod\
- login with putty or a other ssh client test the script (e.g the script is in the folder ~/scripts/
+ test the script (e.g the script is in the folder ~/scripts/

        cd scripts
+       chmod +x backup-nextcloud.sh
        ./mysql-backup.sh